African Clawed Frog Care Sheet

 Although substrate isn’t necessary to an African clawed frog aquarium, it’s good for making the enclosure more attractive.
 More importantly, it adds a source of environmental enrichment for the frog to dig in.

 Because ingestion is a potential hazard, the best substrate for African clawed frogs is going to be fine-particled, clean sand, like Exo Terra Riverbed Sand.
 Use a siphon regularly to keep the sand clean.
+Otherwise, you can keep the bottom bare or use clean tile.

 How to decorate an African clawed frog aquarium